microsoft/clrmd/Documentation/GettingStarted.md

 the target process.
 Calling `DataTarget`'s `Dispose` method will detatch from any live process.

-DataTarget itself has a finalzier (which calls `Dispose`), and this will be run if the process is terminated normally.
+DataTarget itself has a finalizer (which calls `Dispose`), and this will be run if the process is terminated normally.
 However I highly recommend that your program eagerly call `Dispose` as soon as you are done using ClrMD on the process.